-Computer Science is part of the curriculum in the Lower School and is now an option at GCSE.
+Computer Science and Creative Technology is part of the curriculum in the Lower School and is now an option at GCSE.
 We consider computer science to be the fourth science; it is a discipline with established techniques and thinking skills that will last students a lifetime.
 It is important that students are given the chance to learn the workings of the digital systems that pervade their world.

-You will be introduced to computer science in the Lower School where you will learn to use Scratch, Python and HTML.
+You will be introduced to computer science and creative technology in the Lower School where you will learn to use Scratch, Python and HTML.
 If you choose to take the GCSE option you will further your knowledge by writing, executing, testing and debugging your own programmes written in both generic pseudocode and in Python.
 You will learn about the sub-systems of computer systems and how they interrelate, including software, hardware, data, communications and people.
 You will also gain an appreciation of current and emerging computing technologies, the benefits of their use, their potential risks and their ethical implications.